WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/InstallInstructions.md

 ![](https://i.imgur.com/vyHsf1t.png)

-You can run Wasabi by executing `./wassabee` from the `WasabiLinux` folder.
+You can run Wasabi by executing `./wassabee.

 After first run, a working directory will be created: `~/.walletwasabi/`.
 Amongst others, here is where your wallet files and your logs reside.